-interceptors.
+Some observers suggested that the Bush Administration chose not to work primarily through NATO because consensus agreement on the system was unlikely.
+However, in mid-June 2007, alliance defense ministers did agree to conduct a study of a complementary "bolt-on" anti-missile capability that would protect the southeastern part of alliance territory that would not be covered by the planned U.S. interceptors.
 American officials have interpreted the move as an implied endorsement of the U.S. GMD plan and an adaptation of NATO plans to fit the proposed U.S. system.
 In addition, NATO Secretary General Jaap de Hoop Scheffer stated "The roadmap on missile defense is now clear. ...
 It's practical, and it's agreed by all."
-18
+21

 European opponents of the proposed U.S. plan also contend that statements by Russian officials are evidence that deployment of the U.S. system would damage Western relations with Russia.
 At a February 2007 security conference in Munich, President Putin strongly criticized GMD, maintaining that it would lead to "an inevitable arms race."
 Russia has threatened to abrogate the 1987 Intermediate-Range Nuclear Forces (INF) Treaty, which eliminated this class of U.S. and then-Soviet missiles that were stationed in Europe.
-Putin also announced that Russia would suspend compliance with the Conventional Forces in Europe (CFE) Treaty as a result of the proposed system, 19 and on another occasion indicated Russia might now target Poland and the Czech Republic and transfer medium-range ballistic missiles to the Russian exclave of Kaliningrad.
-Some U.S. and European officials have dismissed Russian alleged concerns and have noted that Moscow has known of this plan for years and has even been invited to participate.20 GMD proponents maintain that the interceptors are intended to take out launched Iranian missiles aimed at European or American targets and could not possibly act as a deterrent against Russia, which has hundreds of missiles and thousands of warheads.
-The chief of the Czech general staff has noted that "by simple arithmetic, Russian generals can see that U.S. missile defenses cannot imperil Moscow's arsenal."
-Some Russians contend, however, that the modest GMD facilities planned for Eastern Europe are likely just the harbinger of a more ambitious program.
+Putin also announced that Russia suspended compliance with the Conventional Forces in Europe (CFE) Treaty, and on another occasion indicated Russia might now target Poland and the Czech Republic and transfer medium-range ballistic missiles to the Russian exclave of Kaliningrad.